-Maslow's Hierarchy of Needs -
+10.1.3.2 Maslow's Hierarchy of Needs -

 Famous American psychologist Abraham Maslow wanted to understand what motivates people.
 He believed that people have five types of needs, ranging from very basic needs (called physiological needs) to more important needs that are required for self-growth (called self-actualization needs).
-Between the physiological and self-actualization needs are three other needs - safety needs, belongingness and love needs, and esteem needs.
-These needs are usually shown as a pyramid with five levels and are known as Maslow's Hierarchy of Needs.
+Between the physiological and self-actualization needs are three other needs - safety needs, belongingness and love need, and esteem needs.